Favorite Song (Chance the Rapper song)

 "Favorite Song" is a song by American rapper Chance the Rapper from his second mixtape Acid Rap (2013).
 It features American rapper Childish Gambino and was produced by Chance himself and fellow Social Experiment member Nate Fox.
 The song samples Betty Wright's "Clean Up Woman", so the song's writers, Willie Clarke and Clarence Reid, are credited as writers alongside Chance and Fox.
+The song was not the only collaboration from the two artists, as they previously collaborated on the track "They Don't Like Me" from Gambino's sixth mixtape Royalty (2012).

-Although the song was not released as a single, the song hit number 20 on the R&B/Hip-Hop Digital Song Sales chart and peaked at number 14 on the Rap Digital Song Sales chart, becoming the only non-single song from the album to chart and Gambino's first non-single song as a feature to chart.

-The song was not the only collaboration from the two artists, as they previously collaborated on the track "They Don't Like Me" from Gambino's sixth mixtape Royalty, and they would later collaborate again on "The Worst Guys" from Gambino's second studio album Because the Internet, another non-single song to chart and the duo's most recent collaboration.
+Although the song was not released as a single, it would hit number 20 on the R&B/Hip-Hop Digital Song Sales chart, and would ultimately peak at number 14 on the Rap Digital Song Sales chart, becoming the only non-single song from the album to chart and Gambino's first non-single song as a feature to chart.
+The duo would later collaborate again on "The Worst Guys" from Gambino's second studio album, Because the Internet, that same year, another non-single song to chart, and the duo's most recent collaboration.